Assault on the Blackwater Fort: Background

-Hugh O'Neill, lord of Tyrone, was thought an ally of the English Crown and he was supported by the English authorities in Dublin as a counterweight to the power of other native lords in Ulster such as Turlough Luineach O'Neill.
+Hugh O'Neill, lord of Tyrone, was thought an ally of the English Crown and he was supported by the English authorities in Dublin as a counterweight to the power of other native lords in Ulster, such as Sir Turlough Luineach O'Neill.
 However, encroachment by English authorities on the liberties of the native Irish lords in Ulster during the 1580s and early 1590s caused O'Neil to create an alliance of Irish lords, which looked to throw off English rule with the help of Philip II of Spain.
-From April 1593 O'Neill orchestrated a proxy war against the English using Hugh Maguire, Lord of Fermanagh and Hugh Roe O'Donnell, Lord or Tyrconnell.
+From April 1593 O'Neill orchestrated a proxy war against the English using Hugh Maguire, Lord of Fermanagh, and Hugh Roe O'Donnell, Lord of Tyrconnell.
 They engaged the English in the west of Ulster while O'Neill, outwardly still loyal to the Crown, strengthened his power base in Ulster and subdued the Crown's Irish allies in the north.
 The Irish laid siege to Enniskillen Castle and defeated an English force sent to relieve it.